 Seriousness of purpose is critical in a leader.
 Without having a strong commitment to achieve your goal, how will you be able to put in the hard work necessary to accomplish it and to inspire other people to support you?

-Loyalty (忠/zhōng) is one of what some commentators classify as the secondary virtues and is often mentioned together with trustworthiness (信/xìn).
-The first instance of this pairing can be found in Chapter VIII of Book 1 in which Confucius advised that a leader (君子) should, “Hold loyalty and trustworthiness as your highest principles.”
-Continue reading Analects Book 1: on loyalty
+Loyalty (忠/zhōng) is one of what some commentators classify as the secondary values of Confucius.
+It is often mentioned together with trustworthiness (信/xìn).
+The first instance of this pairing can be found in Chapter 8 of Book 1 in which Confucius advised that a leader (君子) should, “Hold loyalty and trustworthiness as your highest principles.”
+Continue reading Analects Book 1: Confucius on loyalty

 Confucius said: “Hold loyalty and trustworthiness as your highest principles; don’t make friends with people who are not your equal; and when you make a mistake, don’t be afraid to correct yourself.”